Locate a grave MUSEUM OF THE FALLEN

 Lost Technologyalso Replaced

-Born cheap and light, the netbook carved out a fifth of the laptop market before the iPad arrived and collapsed it in two years.
+Born cheap and light with the Asus Eee PC, the netbook carved out a fifth of the laptop market before the iPad arrived and collapsed it in two years.

 2007 CE died 2012 CE · 5 years